 Generic Name: dienestrol topical

-Note: This document contains side effect information about dienestrol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Ortho Dienestrol.
+Note: This page contains side effects data for the generic drug dienestrol topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Ortho Dienestrol.

 Applies to dienestrol topical: vaginal cream

 The systemic absorption of dienestrol cream has not been determined.
 The side effects noted for dienestrol have occurred during estrogen therapy.

 Gastrointestinal effects have occurred frequently with oral therapy and most often have included nausea and vomiting.
 Some studies have demonstrated a 2 to 4 fold increase in gallbladder disease in postmenopausal women taking oral estrogen therapy.

 Cases of oral pigmentation and ischemic colitis have been reported rarely.

 A number of studies have suggested that the risk of endometrial carcinoma is removed (or delayed) by the administration of progestins in combination with estrogen therapy.

 The increased risk of breast cancer due to use of estrogens is controversial.
 Several studies have suggested that long-term estrogen therapy may be associated with a slightly increased risk of breast cancer.
 Meta analysis of 51 studies (epidemiological data) supports a modest risk increase associated with long-term hormone replacement therapy (HRT).